 Two 2012 meta-analyses of studies on the ability of cranberries (and derivatives such as juice and concentrates) to prevent urinary tract infections came to different conclusions.

-Authors of one publication wrote, “Our findings indicate that cranberry-containing products are associated with protective effects against UTIs.”
+Authors of , “Our findings indicate that cranberry-containing products are associated with protective effects against UTIs.”

 The other, a well-cited meta-analysis by Cochrane, concluded, “Cranberry juice does not appear to have a significant benefit in preventing UTIs and may be unacceptable to consume in the long term.”

 Since then, research on cranberries has gotten significantly more contentious.

 A study funded by Ocean Spray and published in the American Journal of Clinical Nutrition in 2016 was billed as a “landmark” by the company.